Mads Christiansen: Playing career

 In 2006 he joined TMS Ringsted from GOG Svendborg.
 Here he was the club topscorer for both seasons he played there.
 In 2008 he joined AaB Håndbold.
 Here he won the Danish championship and Cup in 2010.
 When the club acquired Johan Jakobsen in 2011 he began to see less playing time, and therefore he joined Team Tvis Holstebro to become a first choice player.
 Here he was the captain of the team.

 In 2013 he joined Bjerringbro-Silkeborg despite having a year left on his contract at TTH.
 He could use a clause in his contract to leave the club.

 In the 2015-16 season he won the Danish championship with Bjerringbro-Silkeborg.
-In 2014 he joined Qatari club Lekhwiya on a one month loan deal, where he helped out when the club struggled with injuries.
+In 2014 he joined Qatari club Lekhwiya on a one-month loan deal, where he helped out when the club struggled with injuries.

 On 21 October 2015 SC Magdeburg announced that they had signed with Mads Christiansen, and he joined the club on 1 July 2016.
-Here he played with Danish national team collegues Jannick Green and Michael Damgaard.
+Here he played with Danish national team colleagues Jannick Green and Michael Damgaard.
 In 2017 he extended his contract at the club for one more year.
 In August 2018 Aalborg Håndbold announced the signing of Mads Christiansen who would return in the summer 2019 on a 3-year deal.
 Here he won the Danish Championship twice in a row in 2020 and 2021.
 In 2021 he joined Fredericia HK.

 In 2023 he joined Aarhus HC in the Danish 1st Division, the second tier, after his contract at Fredericia HK ran out.
 He retired a season later.